 The Clery Act

-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, is a federal law that requires colleges and universities to disclose certain timely and annual information about campus crime and security policies.
+The Jeanne Clery Disclosure of Campus Safety Policy and Campus Crime Statistics Act, is a federal law that requires colleges and universities to disclose certain timely and annual information about campus crime and security policies.
 All public and private institutions of post secondary education participating in federal student aid programs are subject to it.

-The Clery Act was signed into law in 1990 as the Crime Awareness and Campus Security Act of 1990.
+The Clery Act was signed into law in 1990 as the Crime Awareness and Campus Safety Act of 1990.
 Amendments to the Act in 1998 renamed it in memory of Jeanne Clery, who was murdered at Lehigh University in 1986.
 The law was supported by Jeanne's parents, Howard & Connie Clery, who also founded the non-profit Security On Campus, Inc. in 1987, which is now known as the Clery Center.

 Annual Security and Fire Safety Report

 Each institution of higher education in the Commonwealth of Pennsylvania is required to annually publish specific data relating to the number per capita rate of certain types of crime reported to have occurred at the institution, and the security measures that are in place to reduce the risk of criminal victimization for members of the community.
-Additionally, this report addresses requirements of the Jeanne Clery Disclosure of Campus Security Act.
+Additionally, this report addresses requirements of the Jeanne Clery Disclosure of Campus Safety Act.
 Elizabethtown College's Clery Committee meets periodically throughout the summer and early fall to review appropriate resources from the Clery Center, develop an outline for the report and evaluate and revise report content as needed and publish the report no later than October 1.

 Daily Crime and Fire Log